hampusolsen/globetrotter-docs/project-description.md

 ### Version Control with Git
 Managing a codebase and tracking development proceedings manually would be an unthinkable feat if it were not for source-code management systems like Git or Subversion.
 Plenty of hosting platforms exists which allows you to work with Git, such as Bitbucket, GitLab and GitHub to name a few, and since GitHub is both free to use, easy to set up and I already had an account, it made my choice very easy.

 Working on a project by yourself and using Git felt at first awkward; since I was developing on my own there was no one else that depended on my commits, and as such there were never any real need to push code to GitHub.
-So to overcoming this awkwardness I just had to get into the mindset of deciding upon and following through on a workflow, just as if the application were developed by a team.
-Researching different workflows, I quickly decided on a [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
+So to overcome this awkwardness I just had to follow through on a workflow, just as if the application were developed by a team.
+Researching different methods, I quickly decided on a [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 This means that development is done on branches secluded from the main trunk, to ultimately be merged after reviewing and testing.
 Another popular method that I first thought of using was rebasing to get a linear history of project commits; [convinced by Fredrik Morken](https://medium.com/@fredrikmorken/why-you-should-stop-using-git-rebase-5552bee4fed1) that this was purely done in vanity and opened up to possibilities of complicating tracking of bugs, striving for a linear history was discarded.

 With a workflow in place, and [using conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) that are easily readable by both humans and machines, it was just a matter of consistently conforming to it.
 Formatting commit messages like this could help greatly during continuous integration and deployment (CI/CD), enabling version documentation to be automatically generated.